Table of Contents

 Definition of Salpingitis

-Inflammation of the fallopian tubes, also known as salpingitis, is an infectious disease that affects the fallopian tubes.
-Salpingitis can also mean pelvic inflammatory disease but some patients with pelvic inflammatory disease might not have salpingitis.
+Salpingitis is an infection that causes inflammation of the fallopian tubes.
+Salpingitis can also mean pelvic inflammatory disease (PID) but some patients with pelvic inflammatory disease might not have salpingitis since PID is used to refer to many diseases in the female genital tract.

 Epidemiology of Salpingitis

 The most common etiological factor for salpingitis is chlamydia.
-Expansion of screening programs for asymptomatic chlamydial infection has dramatically decreased the incidence of salpingitis and pelvic inflammatory disease.
+Expansion of screening programs for asymptomatic chlamydia infection has dramatically decreased the incidence of salpingitis and pelvic inflammatory disease.

 Salpingitis is more common among teenagers, patients with multiple sexual partners and high frequency of unprotected sexual intercourse.